nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Use case: UC21 - Finding Schedule Given a Date**

 **MSS**
-1. User requests to <u> list events (UC17)</u>.
-1. SOChedule shows a list of events.
-1. User requests to <u> list tasks (UC04)</u>.
-1. SOChedule shows a list of tasks.
 1. User wishes to find schedule given a specified date.
-1. SOChedule shows uncompleted tasks that are due before or on the specified date (if any) and events that are ongoing given the specified date (if any).
+1. SOChedule shows the schedule of the user.
    <br><br>
    Use case ends.

 **Extensions**

-* 5a.
-The specified date is invalid or does not follow the required format.

-    * 5a1.
-SOChedule shows an error message.

-      Use case resumes at step 4.

-* 5b.
-The input by user has an invalid command format.
-  Some examples may include that no date is provided.
+* 2a.
+User enters erroneous input.

-    * 5b1.
-SOChedule shows an error message.
+   * 2a1.
+SOChedule shows an error message.<br>

-      Use case resumes at step 4.
+     Use case resumes at step 1.
+     <br><br>

-* 5c.
+* 2b.
 Both task list and event list are empty.

-    * 5c1.
-SOChedule shows an empty task list and event list.
+    * 2b1.
+SOChedule shows an empty task list and event list. <br>
       Use case ends.
+      <br><br>

 **Use case: UC22 - Finding free time slots**